UniversalDependencies/docs/_u-overview/syntax.md

 - [The primacy of content words](#the-primacy-of-content-words)
 - [The status of function words](#the-status-of-function-words), including multiword function words, coordinated function words, modifiers of function words, and promotion of function words
-- [The taxonomy of typed dependencies](#the-taxonomy-of-typed-dependencies): core vs. oblique, the combination of structure and function, clausal dependents, coordination, multiword expressions and headless structures, and special relations
+- [The taxonomy of typed dependencies](#the-taxonomy-of-typed-dependencies): core vs. oblique, the combination of structure and function, clausal dependents, coordination, lexical relations, multiword expressions and headless structures, and special relations

 ## The Primacy of Content Words